inventory management

 Deciding on Your Menu

 Your menu is the heart of your bakery business.
 It should reflect your niche, target market, and distinguish you from competitors.
 Start small with a few signature items and gradually expand as your business grows.
-Include options for special dietary needs such as gluten-free or vegan items to attract a wider audience.
-Offering seasonal treats can also draw in regular customers.

 Setting The Right Prices

 Pricing can be tricky for any business, but especially for a bakery.
-Consider your costs, including ingredients, equipment, labor, and overhead expenses when setting prices.
+Consider your costs, including ingredients, equipment, labour, and overhead expenses when setting prices.
 Research the prices of competitors in your area to ensure yours are competitive.

 Ensure you are keenly aware of your profit margins for all products, so you can adjust prices if needed to maintain profitability.
+The bakeries that thrive are those that track their inventory and costs from day one, not those that wait until they’re drowning in data.

 📖 Read more: The Bakery Pricing Guide: Dough-n’t Sell Yourself Short →